-❱ A total of 10,690 homes sold in the third quarter, which was an increase of 12.3% compared to the same period a year ago.
-Sales were 4.9% lower than during the second quarter.
+❱ A total of 9,122 homes sold in the first quarter of the year—a drop of 7.3% compared to the same period a year ago.
+Sales were 10.8% lower than in the fourth quarter of 2021.

-❱ Pending sales, which are an indicator of future closings, fell 4.5% compared to the prior quarter, suggesting that closings in the second quarter of 2022 may show very slight improvement from the current numbers.
+❱ Pending sales, which are an indicator of future closings, increased 1.6% compared to the prior quarter, suggesting that closings in the second quarter of 2022 may show very slight improvement from the current numbers.

-❱ The average time it took to sell a home in the region fell 24 days compared to the third quarter of 2020.
+❱ The average time it took to sell a home in the region dropped 16 days compared to the first quarter of 2021.

-❱ It took an average of 18 days to sell a home in the third quarter, which was 4 fewer days than in the second quarter of 2021.
+❱ It took an average of 23 days to sell a home in the quarter, which matched the average market time in the fourth quarter of 2021.

-❱ The greatest drop in market time was in the Aliante market, where the length of time it took to sell a home fell 43 days compared to a year ago.
+❱ The greatest drop in market time was in The Lakes/ Section 10 neighborhood, where the length of time it took to sell a home fell 33 days compared to a year ago.